juadel/TicketManager/README.md

 ## AUTHENTICATION

-Client front-end is not available in the moment, to register and login, OAUTH 2.0 settings are provided in the postman_collection.json file. just click on 'GET NEW ACCESS TOKEN' button in the AUTHORIZATION tab to register and login with your own user/password.
-Then, copy the full  id_token and past it in the Access Token space.
+Client front-end is not available in the moment, to register and login, OAUTH 2.0 settings are provided in the postman_collection.json file. just click on 'GET NEW ACCESS TOKEN' button in the AUTHORIZATION tab, then click on Request Token to register and login with your own user/password, copy the full  id_token and past it in the Access Token space.

 ## CREATE A TICKET - POST